Hierarchical Search of Tree Tensor Networks for High-Dimensional Data: Numerical Experiments

 where $X^{t}$ represents the flattened spatial domain on an $N_x \times N_y$ grid, and $\Theta^{t}$ and $\Phi^{t}$ represent the polar and azimuthal angles discretized on grids of size $N_\theta$ and $N_\phi$, respectively.
 The underlying TT-based solver is structured as an iterative time-stepping procedure where a rounding algorithm is applied at the end of each step to prevent uncontrollable rank growth.
 To assess the impact of replacing the standard TT-rounding with \algoname, we utilize the \emph{unrounded} solutions produced by the solver as our input into \algoname. \algoname then identifies an optimized network structure that preserves the solution within a target error tolerance $\error$, effectively acting as a structurally adaptive truncation operator.
 We select two test benchmarks: the line source~\cite{bhattacharyya2023finite} and the crooked pipe problem~\cite{southworth2024one}.
 They expose different behaviors under the standard TT representation: in the line source problem, the compression ratio fails to stabilize when using traditional TT-rounding (\cref{fig:thermal:line-source-abs} (TT-round)); in contrast, the crooked pipe benchmark shows a sharp initial decrease in compression performance which then converges to a steady state as the solution evolves (\cref{fig:thermal:crooked-pipe-abs} (TT-round)).

 We evaluate \algoname on simulation solutions across various timesteps to assess compression efficiency, structural optimality, and generalization.
-To isolate the impact of our proposed heuristics, we compare \algoname against three baselines: (1) a variant that restricts spatial index reshaping to benchmark performance in scenarios requiring fixed spatial partitions, such as domain decomposition~\cite{wang2015parallel,brunner2026domain} or Adaptive Mesh Refinement~\cite{jessee1998adaptive,velarde2005radiation}; (2) a variant that replaces \mergeindicescall and \topreshapecall in \cref{alg:recsearch} with random selection to validate the effectiveness of our heuristic-guided search; and (3) the conventional TT-rounding that is used in the solver.
-We report the absolute compression ratios of the discovered structures across all timesteps, as well as these ratios normalized against the unrounded TT.
+To isolate the impact of our proposed heuristics, we compare \algoname against three baselines: (1) a variant that restricts spatial index reshaping to benchmark performance in scenarios requiring fixed spatial partitions, such as domain decomposition~\cite{wang2015parallel,brunner2026domain} or Adaptive Mesh Refinement~\cite{jessee1998adaptive,velarde2005radiation}; (2) a variant that replaces \mergeindicescall and \topreshapecall in \cref{alg:recsearch} with random selection to validate the effectiveness of our heuristic-guided search; and (3) the conventional TT-rounding used in the solver.
+We report absolute compression ratios of discovered structures across all timesteps, as well as their values normalized against the unrounded TT.

 We also evaluate the optimality and generalizability of the learned structures.
-We compress the TT solution at each timestep using structures discovered at other timesteps and compute the \emph{relative compression ratio} $CR_{i,j}/CR_{i,i}$ where $CR_{i,j}$ is the compression ratio obtained by structural round the pre-rounding TT solution at timestep $t_i$ using the structure discovered at timestep $t_j$.
+We compress the TT solution at each timestep using structures discovered at other timesteps and compute the \emph{relative compression ratio} $CR_{i,j}/CR_{i,i}$ where $CR_{i,j}$ is the compression ratio obtained by \emph{structural rounding the unoptimized TT solution} at timestep $t_i$ using the structure discovered at timestep $t_j$.
 We analyze the distribution of these ratios from different perspectives to understand how closely the discovered structures approach optimality and whether they can generalize across the simulation's evolution.
 We conclude by relating these trends to the underlying physics of each problem.